ISCS-ZJU/LeapGNN-AE/README.md

 1. modify the 'cluster_servers' variable in auto_test/test_config.yaml file
 2. cd test
 3. ./hello_world.sh
 4. The program exited without any exceptions, and a `.log` file was generated in the current directory.
 This indicates that the program has successfully completed its execution.
+Make sure the `.log` file contains a table that provides a time breakdown.
 ```

 The command first invokes `servers_start.py` located in the `auto_test` directory to automatically launch `dist/server.go` on each node, thereby setting up the distributed feature caching system.
 Subsequently, the command automatically calls `clients_start.py` to initiate the corresponding client GNN training system on each node.